‘Forget about what weddings are supposed to be. The most important thing is getting married’

 Below, Ria talks about why pushing through with their intimate wedding was one of the best decisions they made.

 Can you tell us your love story?
 How did you meet and fall in love?

 We met in college and were friends for three years before we got together.
 As time went on, we got along really well and spent our days talking.
 The more time, the more talking, the more shared experiences, and the closer we got.
 Thus the transition from friendship to relationship came naturally for us.

 Going through different stages in life together like school and work created irreplaceable memories and experiences that have shaped our relationship.
 After ten years of dating, we knew we wanted to get married.
 It was just a question of when and how.
 Our engagement was a thoughtful and intentional discussion between the both of us.
 To celebrate, we had a wonderful dinner with a beautiful view of Taipei.
 Even the ring was not a surprise but the moment was still magical.

-What was the theme or motif of your wedding?
+Did you have a theme or motif for your wedding?

 What were the challenges encountered during the wedding preparation?

 The biggest challenge for us was picking a new wedding date based on the availability of both guests and suppliers while also considering updates in the government’s restrictions.
 Due to coronavirus, our wedding planning was all about making sure guests feel comfortable enough to show up in person for the ceremony.
 Health and safety of guests were the most important aspects of the plans.

 Although the prolonged planning period sometimes made it feel like we had no idea when we could actually get married, we are so glad that we made the decision to go ahead with the ceremony and reception.
 Some things were beyond our control so we just focused on the things we can change.